maoberlehner/markus-oberlehner-net/content/blog/creating-pdf-invoices-with-airtable-vue-and-puppeteer.md

 I recently started freelancing.
 After doing my thing, building great web stuff (of course), there comes a lot of additional work I'm not so experienced at: time tracking, book keeping and accounting.
 Recently I had to send my first invoice, and because the invoice has to not only list all the line items in a boring way, but also look on point, my business partner, who is a great designer, decided to do it in InDesign.
 Although the resulting invoice does, indeed, look great, it is not the most efficient and scaleable way to do things.

 After doing some research on which tools are available out there for creating invoices, I quickly realized that none of them allow for the level of customization we wanted.
 None of them, but [Airtable](https://airtable.com/invite/r/8syxTT9n) (this is an affiliate link, [this](https://airtable.com) is not – if you want to support me, choose the former).
 Airtable is basically a database on steroids with a beautiful UI on top of it.
-It also makes it very easy to query all the data you enter via a straight forward API.
+It also makes it very easy to query all the data you enter via a straightforward API.

 <div class="c-content__figure">
   <div class="c-content__broad">